Gerard Valentín: International career

 On 28 December 2016, Valentín made his debut for the Catalonia national football team, coming on as a half-time substitute for Pol Lirola in a 3–3 draw against Tunisia (2–4 penalty loss).

 Personal life

 Valentín's younger brother, Pol, is also a footballer and a right back.
-He was also groomed at Figueres.
+He also played for Figueres.
 Their father Albert was also a right back, and also played for Figueres.